scolby33/address_extractor/README.md

 There are some small issues with this implementation:

-- If using `sys.stdin` or `sys.stdout` for input or output, respectively, the file objects will be closed.
+- If using `sys.stdin` or `sys.stdout` for input or output, respectively, the file objects will still be closed.
 This presents issues trying to use these in the future.
 - Errored lines are still printed to `sys.stderr` which may not be expected.